SUMITKUMARFESRZ/vibe-a-thon_sumit/README.md

 Instructions:
-download the raw zip file and extrzct it into a folder, then open the file with your fav IDE(editor) open the termial and run the command :- npm run dev -->make sure you have downloaded node js in our os.
+download the raw zip file and extrzct it into a folder, then open the file with your fav IDE(editor), open the termial and run the command :- npm run dev, -->make sure you have downloaded node js in our os.